 Media WebSocket: Once signaling succeeds, Zoom returns a second WebSocket endpoint streaming any or all of the below:

-- Periodic video snapshots
+- Live raw video

-- Transcript/chat tokens and live captions
+- Transcript and live captions

 - Join/leave events and speaker-change notifications